 But beginning Dec.
 1, toll rates will begin to fluctuate with the amount of traffic in the lanes.
 That's called dynamic pricing, and it's designed to keep traffic flowing at a minimum speed - 48-56 miles per hour.
 If so many cars use the lanes that speeds begin to slow down, the price will go up.

 Many people wanted to know how the toll-lane rules are enforced, such as speeding, no trucks with more than two axles, and using the transponder to ride free with three or more people.
-They're enforced by off-duty State Highway Patrol officers paid by I-77 Mobility Partners.
+They're enforced by State Highway Patrol officers on overtime paid by I-77 Mobility Partners, according to Trooper Ray Pierce.

 Since the northern section of the road opened June, troopers have been issuing about 25 citations a week - about half for speeding.
 And that includes a few drivers who were going 95 miles an hour or faster.
 So, speed has been an issue in the new lanes.

 The other major concern, especially for the toll company, is when drivers try to get a free ride by setting their transponders in HOV mode, signaling at least three people.
-Troopers are watching that, with the help of the toll-lane technology, according to state trooper Ray Pierce.
+Troopers are watching that, with the help of the toll-lane technology, according to Pierce.

 "There are gantries at several locations on the toll road.
 And if a vehicle comes under that gantry and it is claiming to be an HOV subject or vehicle, then a red light will come on over that vehicle as they proceed under that gantry," Pierce said.